 - Do they conduct home studies and if so, for what states, how long does it take, how many meetings does it entail, and what are the qualifications of the person who will be gathering all this information about you?

 - Ask about the costs and other financial aspects of the adoption.
 What are the fees involved, when are the fees paid, are fees paid recoverable?
 How are the birth mother and baby medical bills handled?
 What about living and incidental expenses incurred by the birth mother?

 - Ask yourself how easy was it to get information from the initial phone contact?
 Did they seem knowledgeable and accessible?
 The accessibility is very important since you will be working with this adoption agency for quite a period of time.

 Make sure that the agency goes over all your options and not just the ones they would prefer you choose.
 If anyone pressures you or wants you to do something quickly, make sure to slow yourself down and re-evaluate.

 We suggest you call any agency or agencies you are considering.
 Then get the one or two you like the best to send you their information packet.
 We have found from experience that if a family gets information packets form every place they contact, they often find themselves more confused than when they started since, in practice, it is very hard to compare adoption services.

 Where Can I Find Additional Sources of Information?

 We, at Adoption Services, have extensive experience with both intrastate and interstate adoption.
 We are here to help you determine the best choice for you and then to help implement your choices in a way that will eliminate problems and concerns.
 We are able to help you with an adoption regardless of the state in which you reside.

-For additional help with an adoption agency adoption visit the link Selecting an adoption Agency.
 You can also find a list of adoption agencies in your state and neighboring states at the link Domestic Adoption Agencies.